-EL does not allow to import classes directly.
-It’s a feature of templates.
+EL does not allow importing classes directly.
+Instead it’s a feature of templates.
 Remember, templates are merely HTML pages with special elements.
 You can use the following processing instruction to make a class or a package available in expressions:

 <?import my.pkg1.*?> <?import my.pkg2.ClassName?>